Process – How Climate Feedback works

 - Summarize the main findings

-Scientists are asked to annotate the article to indicate whether the facts underlying the reasoning are consistent with up-to-date scientific knowledge.
+Scientists are asked to comment on the article to indicate whether the facts underlying the reasoning are consistent with up-to-date scientific knowledge.

 - State the scientific fact in its correct form, citing the most relevant supporting reference(s);